 - Previous Taylor Award recipients are not eligible

 - Each member of a small unincorporated group of collaborating artists must meet the eligibility requirements and shall not circumvent these requirements by applying for what is really a collaborative effort.

 The Betty Taylor Memorial Award is designed to award projects that will advance the applicant’s career as an emerging artist in the field of visual arts and crafts.
 The relationship of the project to the career advancement of the applicant must be clearly defined in the “Narrative” section of the application.
 Conducting deeper study is a key element to the Taylor Award, and the applicant will need to elaborate on study method, mentoring, apprenticeships, etc.

-Applications for the 2022 Betty Taylor Memorial Award will open June 15th.
+Applications for the 2022 Betty Taylor Memorial Award are open until July 15.